react-cosmos/react-cosmos/docs/README.md

 ## Next.js

-- Install `html-webpack-plugin` as a dev dependency.
+- Install `html-webpack-plugin` and `babel-loader` as a dev dependency.
 - Override the React Cosmos webpack config with `ProvidePlugin` to support JSX without importing React.
 - Set `staticPath` to `public` to load static assets inside React Cosmos.